varun570/UMBC-DATA606-Capstone/docs/report.md

 - **YouTube Video:**

 # 2. Background
-The project leverages data-driven forecasting to predict future liquor sales trends.Analyzes factors like consumer preferences, economic conditions, and seasonality to refine forecasts.
+The project leverages data-driven forecasting to predict future liquor sales trends.
+Analyzes factors like consumer preferences, economic conditions, and seasonality to refine forecasts.
 Empowers businesses to anticipate market demands and make data-backed strategic choices.
 Enables businesses to optimize inventory management, pricing strategies, and marketing efforts.
 Aims to provide valuable insights that contribute to improved overall business performance in the liquor industry.

 **Research Questions:**
 1. What historical sales data and market factors can be effectively utilized to develop an accurate forecasting model for future liquor sales trends?
-2. How can a data-driven liquor sales forecast empower businesses to make strategic decisions regarding inventory management, pricing strategies?
+2. How can a data-driven liquor sales forecast empower businesses to make strategic decisions regarding inventory management, and pricing strategies?
 3. To what extent can the implementation of a data-driven liquor sales forecasting model contribute to improved business performance metrics within the beverage industry?

 # 3. Data